Killing complexity

 Where the data comes from / High-fidelity ‘Homescreen’ mockup variants.

-From within the MyAviva app, members are asked to select their favourite third-party apps, e.g. a chat client.
+From within the concept MyAviva app, members are asked to select their favourite third-party apps, e.g. a chat client.
 MyAviva then combines and presents third-party app data in an easy-to-digest honeycombed navigation that does away with numerous distractions like; branding, varied UI experiences and cross-selling.

 Clock